pints-team/pints/CONTRIBUTING.md

 5. Pints is developed in [Python](https://en.wikipedia.org/wiki/Python_(programming_language)), and makes heavy use of [NumPy](https://en.wikipedia.org/wiki/NumPy) (see also [NumPy for MatLab users](https://docs.scipy.org/doc/numpy-dev/user/numpy-for-matlab-users.html) and [Python for R users](http://blog.hackerearth.com/how-can-r-users-learn-python-for-data-science)).
 6. Make sure to follow our [coding style guidelines](#coding-style-guidelines).
 7. Commit your changes to your branch with useful, descriptive commit messages: Remember these are publically visible and should still make sense a few months ahead in time.
 While developing, you can keep using the github issue you're working on as a place for discussion.
 [Refer to your commits](https://stackoverflow.com/questions/8910271/how-can-i-reference-a-commit-in-an-issue-comment-on-github) when discussing specific lines of code.
+8. If you want to add a dependency on another library, or re-use code you found somewhere else, have a look at [these guidelines](#dependencies-and-reusing-code).

 ### C. Merging your changes with Pints